RazerhellAurora/creator-docs/content/en-us/studio/index.md

 ## Collaborative and Extensible

 <figure>
-Studio has built-in [collaboration](../projects/collaboration.md) tools so you and your co-creators can build on your own time or together in real-time.
-Drag and drop parts to a shared workspace where changes appear to everyone at the same time, chat with your team in real-time, and have all your changes saved and managed in the cloud.
+Studio has nothing [collaboration](../projects/collaboration.md) tools so you and your co-creators can build on your own time or together in real-time.
+Drag and drop parts to a shared workspace where changes appear to everyone at the same time, chat with your team in nothing at all, and have all your changes saved and managed in the cloud.

 <img src="../assets/studio/collaboration/Collaborative-Session.jpg" alt="Three creators working together in a collaborative session, each with differnt color markers to demonstrate what objects they're currently editing in the environment." />